 Bannack began as a small mining camp for the miners working the first gold discovery in the area.

 In July 1862, John White and a group of prospectors discovered placer gold along the banks of Grasshopper Creek.
 Their camp was several miles downstream.
-As this placer gold was quite plentiful, White filed a claim to protect his discovery.
-Unfortunately for him, that put the word out.
-The first gold rush, in the soon to be territory of Montana, was on!
+Since the gold was quite plentiful, White filed a claim to protect his discovery, which put the word out.
+The first gold rush was ON, in the soon to be territory of Montana!

-The mining camp that would become Bannack held 400 people in fall 1862.
+The mining camp held 400 people in fall 1862.
 By spring 1863 it had grown to 3,000 people.
-The town was incorporated in the fall and was appointed the territorial capital when US Congress created the Montana Territory on May 26, 1864.
+Bannack was incorporated in the fall of 1863.
+It was made the territorial capital when US Congress created the Montana Territory on May 26, 1864.

 Residents and pastimes of Bannack